estavillo97/Data-Science-Project-AWS/README.md

 The challenge consist of 3 challenges, one mandatory and two optional, reffered in:
 * task 1 Understanding User Journeys
 * task_2  Longest Way to TripAdvisor
-* task 3 WIP
+* task_3  User Engagement and Retention Analysis

-These 3 files should be runned in this order, given that all tha data cleaning and transformation happens in file 1
+These 2 files should be runned in this order, given that all tha data cleaning and transformation happens in file 1